HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.
 Use "bullet points" for listing important keywords and short sentences.
 Don't exceed one page for a summary.

 - **Subtopic 2**:
 From the knowledge about 'fight or flight response', you might get ideas on how our physiological status can be technically explained based on bio-signals.
 Human bio-signals are broadly used to recognize the physical, cognitive, and emotional status of people.
 For examples, (1) `#ECG`, `#EEG`, `#eye movement`, `#body temperature`, `#skin conductance`, ... can tell whether we are nervous/afraid or not.
 (2) ECG, body temperature, and eye movement data can tell if a driver is drowsy while driving or not.
-Or (3) a smartwatch (or any other wearable devices) can catch if a person seems in normal or abnormal status.

-**Question**: What other cases do you know about the human bio-signals and its applicability for assisting people?
+Or (3) a smartwatch (or any other wearable devices) can catch if a person seems in normal or abnormal status.<br><br>**Question**: What other cases do you know about the human bio-signals and its applicability for assisting people?

 - **Subtopic 3**: Look around.
-Find any product or app or its interfaces, which easily make poeple causing an error (e.g., wrong decision making, wrong perception, wrong calculation, misunderstand, mistake, slip, failure, memory lapse, ...).
-If you find a case, please provide your idea(s) on how to fix it to reduce the human error.
+Find any product or app or its interfaces, which easily make people causing an error (e.g., wrong decision making, wrong perception, wrong calculation, misunderstand, mistake, slip, failure, memory lapse, ...).
+If you find a case, please provide your idea(s) on how to fix it to reduce human error.

 -------- not yet updated from here --------